chinamike65/hugo-tuolesi/content/book3/book3en.md

 The teacher's words are like a simple and powerful old hoe, and every sentence is hoeed on his heart that has been blinded by ignorance for a long time.

-Thinking about the first half of my life, I didn’t know how to choose between good and bad karma, I was dazed and didn’t know the direction, and I lived a life of confusion of right and wrong.
+Thinking about the first half of my life, I didn’t know how to distinguish between good and bad karma, I was dazed and didn’t know the direction, and I lived a life of confusion of right and wrong.

 Fortunately, it is worth meeting the teacher, and then you have to wake up.

 From now on, just by listening to the teacher's words, being an honest person, steadfastly studying, and benefiting sentient beings, can the meaning of life continue to increase, and only then can one be worthy of the three jewels, of the teacher and one's own life.

-The "San Shi Dao" published this time was compiled by many disciples of Tuo Le Shenzhen Center, based on video materials taught by the master in Hong Kong and Lishui in recent years, over two years.
+The "Three Principal Aspects of the Path" published this time was compiled by many disciples of Tuo Le Shenzhen Center, based on video materials taught by the master in Hong Kong and Lishui in recent years, over two years.

 In the process of sorting out the materials, the master also expanded a lot of content according to the actual situation of modern people's practice of Buddhism.